ckwonglab/ckwonglab.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 We investigate how endocrine signaling governs the inflammatory response.
-By combining _in vivo_, _in vitro_, and _in silico_ methodologies, the Wong Lab is identifying novel therapeutic pathways to treat tissue and systemic inflammation and associated diseases.
+By combining _in vivo_, _in vitro_, and _in silico_ methodologies, we will identify novel therapeutic pathways to treat tissue and systemic inflammation and associated diseases.

 {% include section.html %}